E-boat: Survivor

-There is just one surviving E-boat, identified as S-130.
+There is just one surviving E-boat, identified as S130.
 It was built as hull No. 1030 at the Schlichting boatyard in Travemünde.
-S-130 was commissioned on 21 October 1943 and took an active part in the war, participating in the Exercise Tiger attack and attacks on the D-Day invasion fleet.
+S130 was commissioned on 21 October 1943 and took an active part in the war, participating in the Exercise Tiger attack and attacks on the D-Day invasion fleet.

-According to Dutch military historian Maurice Laarman:In 1945, S-130 was taken as a British war prize (FPB 5030) and put to use in covert operations.
+According to Dutch military historian Maurice Laarman:In 1945, S130 was taken as a British war prize (FPB 5030) and put to use in covert operations.
 Under the guise of the "British Baltic Fishery Protection Service", the British Secret Intelligence Service MI-6 ferried spies and agents into Eastern Europe.
-Beginning in May 1949, MI-6 used S-208, (Kommandant Hans-Helmut Klose) to insert agents into Lithuania, Latvia, Estonia, and Poland.
+Beginning in May 1949, MI-6 used S208, (Kommandant Hans-Helmut Klose) to insert agents into Lithuania, Latvia, Estonia, and Poland.
 The operations were very successful and continued under a more permanent organisation based in Hamburg.
-In 1952, S-130 joined the operation and the mission was enlarged to include signal intelligence (SIGINT) equipment.
-In 1954/55, S-130 and S-208 were replaced by a new generation of German S-boote.
+In 1952, S130 joined the operation and the mission was enlarged to include signal intelligence (SIGINT) equipment.
+In 1954/55, S130 and S208 were replaced by a new generation of German S-boote.

-S-130 was returned to the newly formed Bundesmarine in March 1957, and operated under the number UW 10.
+S130 was returned to the newly formed Bundesmarine in March 1957, and operated under the number UW 10.
 Serving initially in the Unterwasserwaffenschule training sailors in underwater weaponry such as mines and torpedoes, she later became a test boat under the name EF 3.

-S-130 was on display in Wilhelmshaven, Germany, having formerly been used as a houseboat.
+S130 was on display in Wilhelmshaven, Germany, having formerly been used as a houseboat.

-S-130 was purchased and towed from Wilhelmshaven to the Husbands Shipyard, Marchwood, Southampton, England in January 2003, under the auspices of the British Military Powerboat Trust.
-In 2004, S-130 was taken to the slipway at Hythe, where, under the supervision of the BMPT, she was prepared and then towed to Mashfords yard in Cremyll, Cornwall, England to await funding for restoration.
-In 2008, S-130, having been purchased by the Wheatcroft Collection, was set up ashore at Southdown in Cornwall to undergo restoration work involving Roving Commissions Ltd. As of June 2012, this work continues and includes an S130 Members' Club.
+S130 was purchased and towed from Wilhelmshaven to the Husbands Shipyard, Marchwood, Southampton, England in January 2003, under the auspices of the British Military Powerboat Trust.
+In 2004, S130 was taken to the slipway at Hythe, where, under the supervision of the BMPT, she was prepared and then towed to Mashfords yard in Cremyll, Cornwall, England to await funding for restoration.
+In 2008, S130, having been purchased by the Wheatcroft Collection, was set up ashore at Southdown in Cornwall to undergo restoration work involving Roving Commissions Ltd. In July 2020, S130 was still awaiting restoration, with the intention that upon completion it would be a museum-ship at the Richmond dry docks in Bideford, Devon.

-Variants
+Variants and vessels

 The Schnellboot design evolved over time.
-The first had a pair of torpedo tubes on the fore deck.
+The first groups had a pair of torpedo tubes fitted on the foredeck, but from S26 onwards the forecastle had been raised so that the torpedo tubes were built into the structure.